 Your Mac doesn't display the Apple logo (e.g. you get a blank, black or gray screen after selecting the backup volume): your Mac is having trouble finding the "booter" file on this volume.
 This can occur due to hard drive enclosure interference, due to filesystem corruption on the backup volume, or due to the volume being improperly "blessed" (blessing a volume stores certain information about the startup files in the volume's header, and your Mac uses that information to start the boot process).

-- Erase the backup disk, then reclone your startup disk to the destination.
+- Erase the backup disk, then back up your startup disk to the destination again.

 - Try booting from the backup volume again.